jlengstorf/presentations/offline-first-online-performance/README.md

-# They Came for the Offline-First, but They Stayed for the Performance
+# They Came for the Offline First, but They Stayed for the Performance

 ## tl;dr